TTWNO/tait.tech/isaif.md

 Right with a capital R, and that he has not only a right but a duty to impose leftist morality on everyone.
 (However, many of the people we are referring to as “leftists” do not think of themselves as leftists and would not describe their system of beliefs as leftism.
-We use the term “leftism” because we don’t know of any better words to designate the spectrum of related creeds that includes the feminist, gay rights, political correctness, etc., movements, and because these movements have a strong affinity with the old left.
+We use the term “leftism” because we don’t know of any better words to designate the spectrum of related creeds that includes the feminist, gay rights, political correctness, etc. movements, and because these movements have a strong affinity with the old left.
 See paragraphs <a href="#227">227</a>-<a href="#230">230</a>.)
 </p>